pybricks/pybricks.github.io/learn/making-programs/basic-robot-navigation.md

   width: 100%
   caption: >
     Making curves.
 The orange arrows indicate the circle radius.
-The green arrows indicate the path of the robot for your specified angle.
+The green arrows indicate the path of the robot.
+If you choose a distance, you set the length of the green arrow.
+    If you choose an angle, you set the angle traveled by the green arrow.
+Choosing 360
-    Choosing 360 degrees would make it go round the whole dotted circle.
+    degrees makes it go round the whole circle.
   labels:
     - text: |
-        positive radius
-        negative angle
+        negative radius
+        positive distance/angle
       x: 24%
       y: 40%
       location: below
     - text: |
         positive radius
-        positive angle
+        positive distance/angle
       x: 71%
       y: 40%
       location: below
     - text: |
         negative radius
-        negative angle
+        negative distance/angle
       x: 24%
       y: 88%
       location: below
     - text: |
-        negative radius
-        positive angle
+        positive radius
+        negative distance/angle
       x: 71%
       y: 88%
       location: below